kaysalawu/azure-stuff/2-virtual-wan/4-vwan-sec-dual-region/README.md

 Standard Virtual Network (Vnet) hubs (`Hub1` and `Hub2`) connect to Vwan hubs (`vHub1` and `vHub2` respectively) via a Vwan connections.
 Direct spokes (`Spoke1` and `Spoke4`) are connected to their respective Vwan hubs via Vnet connections. `Spoke2` and `Spoke5` are indirect spokes from a Vwan perspective; and are connected via standard Vnet peering to `Hub1` and `Hub2` respectively. `Spoke2` and `Spoke5` use the Network Virtual Applinace (NVA) in the standard Vnet hubs as the next hop for traffic to all destinations.

-The isolated spokes (`Spoke3` and `Spoke6`) do not have Vnet peering to their respective hubs (`Hub1` and `Hub2`), but are reachable via Private Link Service through a private endpoint in each respective hub.
+The isolated spokes (`Spoke3` and `Spoke6`) do not have Vnet peering to their respective Vnet hubs (`Hub1` and `Hub2`), but are reachable via Private Link Service through a private endpoint in each respective hub.

-`Branch1` and `Branch3` are on-premises networks which are simulated using Vnets.
-Multi-NIC Cisco-CSR-1000V NVA appliances connect to the Vwan hubs using IPsec VPN connections with dynamic (BGP) routing.

 `Branch1` and `Branch3` are on-premises networks which are simulated using Vnets.
 Multi-NIC Cisco-CSR-1000V NVA appliances connect to the Vwan hubs using IPsec VPN connections with dynamic (BGP) routing.